 Although workers’ compensation will cover some damages for construction accident victims, it does not cover all, which is why you might want to file a personal injury lawsuit.
 With a personal injury lawsuit, you can claim for non-economic damages such as pain and suffering, a loss of enjoyment in life, mental anguish, and disfigurement and scarring.

-So, if you believe you are entitled to damages for your construction accident that you cannot recover under your workers’ compensation, you should speak with one of the personal injury lawyers from our law firm, who will assess whether you have a valid personal injury claim.
+So, if you believe you are entitled to damages for your construction accident that you cannot recover under your workers’ compensation, you should speak with one of the work injury attorneys from our law firm, who will assess whether you have a valid personal injury claim.

 What Damages Can I Receive For a Construction Site Injury in Kansas City?